 Learning how to make a judge rule in your favor is an art that every lawyer must learn to succeed in the legal profession.

 If you want to make a judge rule in your favor, it requires effective advocacy that will move a judge to agree with your legal submissions.

 A lawyer can use the power of persuasion to turn a hard case around and get the court on his side.

 If the entire world is against you, you may still win your case if you can persuade and convince the judge.

 Below are some strategies to help you make a judge rule in your favor.

 Know the Court.

-Judges who preside in courts are human beings with their differences.
+Judges who preside in courts are human beings with their different peculiarities.
 Therefore, there are no two courts that think and act the same way.